 The College prides itself on its focused class sizes, which allow for personalized attention from skilled and extremely passionate faculty; its progressive curriculum, innovative programs, and cutting-edge learning studios that better prepare students; and the unparalleled student support services and active student life community that deepens each student’s college experience.

 The College has always placed incredible importance on remaining an affordable choice, while still preserving rigorous and engaging academics.
-The College continued that tradition when it offered its first-ever bachelor’s degrees in the fall of 2017, yet again adapting to the current educational landscape.
+The College continued that tradition when it chose to offer its first-ever bachelor’s degrees beginning in the fall of 2017, yet again adapting to the current educational landscape.

 Lackawanna College is proud to have been a significant part of Scranton’s incredible history and is eager to be part of its exciting future.

 Mark Volk, President of Lackawanna College, believes that Lackawanna College’s dedication to serving the residents and businesses of the area remains at the heart of everything the College does.

 “We are proud of that commitment and of the significant contributions of our graduates spanning more than a century,” he said.
 “In the end, it is their success that defines our impact.
 Ever mindful of that fact, we remain focused on providing quality, meaningful programs at an affordable price.
 Lackawanna has been and will remain an institution where life changing is our hallmark.”